MursalMateen/MursalMateen/README.md

 # 👋 Hi, I'm Mursal Mateen

-**A passionate innovator fueled by creativity and a drive to inspire.**
-I’m a game development enthusiast, an entrepreneur, and a technology advocate with a strong interest in 3D game designing and coding.
-I'm dedicated to empowering the community, supporting students, and building the future of gaming and tech.
+I am a passionate game development enthusiast, entrepreneur, and technology advocate.
+Focused on creating impactful projects that empower communities, support students, and shape the future of gaming and technology in Pakistan.

 ---